Loki: Modern popular culture

 In the 19th century, Loki was depicted in a variety of ways, some strongly at odds with others.
 According to Stefan Arvidssen, "the conception of Loki varied during the nineteenth century.
 Sometimes he was presented as a dark-haired Semitic fifth columnist among the Nordic Aesir, but sometimes he was described as a Nordic Prometheus, a heroic bearer of culture".

 Loki appears in Richard Wagner's opera cycle Ring of the Nibelung as Loge (a play on Old Norse loge, "fire"), depicted as an ally of the gods (specifically as Wotan's assistant rather than Donner's), although he generally dislikes them and thinks of them as greedy, as they refuse to return the Rhine Gold to its rightful owners.
 In the conclusion of the first opera Das Rheingold, he reveals his hope to turn into fire and destroy Valhalla, and in the final opera Götterdämmerung Valhalla is set alight, destroying the Gods.

 In 2008, five black smokers were discovered between Greenland and Norway, the most northerly group so far discovered, and given the name Loki's Castle, as their shape reminded discoverers of a fantasy castle, and (a University of Bergen press release says) "Loki" was "an appropriate name for a field that was so difficult to locate".

+In the 1994 film The Mask, the main character Stanley Ipkiss finds Loki's mask.
+Alan Cumming portrayed Loki in the 2005 sequel Son of the Mask.

+In the video game Persona 5, the character of Goro Akechi utilizes a manifestation of Loki, or a "Persona," in combat.
+His outward, gentle prince-like personality is reflected with his Robin Hood Persona.

 Loki appears in Marvel Comics and in the Marvel Cinematic Universe, played by Tom Hiddleston, as a villain (or antihero) who consistently comes into conflict with the superhero Thor, his adopted brother and archenemy.

 Loki is a central character in Neil Gaiman's novel American Gods and an important character in a few arcs of Gaiman's comic The Sandman.
+Loki is also a central figure in the series of fantasy novels by Joanne Harris: Runemarks, Runelight, The Gospel of Loki and The Testament of Loki.

+He appears in the games Asgard's Wrath and Asgard's Wrath 2.

+Loki has also appeared in the T.V. series, "Supernatural", and is played by Richard Speight, Jr. He is described as a trickster and a demigod.

+Loki appears in Assassin's Creed: Valhalla as part of the Asgard arc.
+In it, players are able to fight and defeat Loki.